adriennemcd/portfolio/writing-speaking.md

 ---

 ## Writing
 I enjoy writing about front end technology and how to transition to the field as a career changer.
-Check back here for more or follow me on <a href="https://medium.com/@adriennemcd" target="_blank">Medium.</a>
+Check back here for more or follow me on [Medium.](https://medium.com/@adriennemcd)
 {% include activity-list.html category="blog" %}

 ## Speaking